 Sr. No Rubrics Marks 1 Certificate course for 4 weeks or more: NPTEL/ Coursera/ Udemy/any MOOC 10 marks 2 Wins in the event/competition/hackathon 10 marks 3 Content beyond syllabus presentation 10 marks 4 Creating Proof of concept 10 marks 5 Mini Project / Extra Experiments/ Virtual Lab 10 marks 6 GATE Based Assignment test/Tutorials etc 10 marks 7 Participation in event/workshop/talk / competition followed by small report and certificate of participation relevant to the subject (in other institutes) 05 marks 8.
 Multiple Choice Questions (Quiz) 05 marks 9.
-9.Peer Review and participation the marks can be left blank (with discretion of faculty)05 Mark For sr unable For sr.no.7, the date of the certification exam should be within the term, and in case a student is unable to complete the certification, the grading has to be done accordingly.
+Peer Review and participation the marks can be left blank (with discretion of faculty) 05 Marks complete the certification, the grading has to be done accordingly.